A Bayesian approach to the probability of coronary heart disease subject to the --308 tumor necrosis factor-$\alpha$ SNP: Introduction

+In order to infer the risk of CHD derived from potential risk factors, it is important to develop a formalism that extracts all possible information from the data and combines them with other data sets on different intervening factors for a consistent inference of the correlations.
+Here we introduce a possible formalism based on Bayesian inference and test its applicability on the three-variable data set from Ref.~\cite{vendrell_2003}.
+In this manuscript we attempt to quantify the risk of occurrence of CHD based on its association with the SNP at the position -308 of the TNF-$\alpha$ promoter.
+This entails the calculation of a probability distribution for the occurrence of CHD conditional on the SNP or other factors.
+The influence of other factors is here illustrated by the occurrence of type 2 diabetes (t2DM).

 When, instead of computing the probability distribution of some quantity produced by the process, we compute the conditional probability of an unsolved variable in the process given the observed variables, we are solving an inverse probability problem.
 This requires the use of the Bayes theorem.
-The Bayesian approach has been used extensively for parameter inference and model selection from cosmology \cite{brewer_bay,trotta_2005,bridges_2008} to biology \cite{imoto_2004,girolami_2008,stumpf_2009} among many others.
-In this case we observe the occurrence of a given disease and the correlation with a SNP.
-However, we do not have a theory of how to go to the SNP from the disease.
-Here we relate the SNP with the disease via a model of the potentially implicated pathways.
+The Bayesian approach has been used extensively for parameter inference and model selection from cosmology \cite{brewer_bay,trotta_2005,bridges_2008} to biology \cite{imoto_2004,girolami_2008,stumpf_2009,stumpf_2009b} among many others.
+In this case, we observe the occurrence of a given disease and the correlation with a SNP.
+In the absence of a theory, we relate the SNP with the disease via a model of the potentially implicated pathways.
 The parameters of this model are the relevant factors that we want to infer from the data.
-Such a theory would be important as a first step to predict the occurrence of a genetically-driven disease for a given polymorphism as well as to understand the mechanism of genetic mutation from which polymorphisms derive.
+Such a theory would be important as a first step to predict the occurrence of a genetically-driven disease for a given polymorphism, as well as to understand the mechanism of genetic mutation from which polymorphisms derive.
 In this study we propose a solution to the first problem and will approach the second problem in a forthcoming study.